vishal-12/ActiveDirectory/Dizzion-ActiveDirectory/README.md

-Dizzion-ActiveDirectory is designed to perform reporting, operations and automation of an Active Directory Environment.
+ActiveDirectory is designed to perform reporting, operations and automation of an Active Directory Environment.
 This version of this module is for compliance reporting and the automation of AD Trust creation.